This quick guide will walk you through creating a simple settings menu with prebuilt settings and components that come with GGS out-of-the-box.

 Only the setting resources created from a template show up in the Quick Load menu.
 If your custom setting simply extends ggsSetting without providing a class_name, it will not be available in this menu.
 Use other methods to assign the setting in this case (i.e. using Load or drag-and-dropping).

-Now let's give the button a text.
 The root of all GGS components is a MarginContainer.
 To access the underlying nodes (the CheckButton in this case), you should enable Editable Children.
-Right-click on the component, and check the Editable Children option.
-Now you can select the Btn node and change any of its properties you see fit.
-So go ahead and choose an appropriate text for it.
+Right-click on the component, and enable Editable Children.
+Now you can select underlying the Btn node and change any of its properties.
+For now, just enter an appropriate text.

-Now let's try running the scene (you can run the current scene with F6).
+Now try running the scene.
 Interact with the component during run time and you may notice that something is wrong.
 Nothing is happening when you interact with it.
 Stop the game and inspect the component in the scene tree again.
 Notice the apply_on_changed property.
 When set to true, the component will apply the associated setting immediately.
-Otherwise, you'll have to use another component called an Apply Button to apply the settings.
+Otherwise, you'll have to use another component called an Apply Button to apply settings.

-So go ahead and set apply_on_changed to true.
+Set apply_on_changed to true.
 Rerun the scene and change the setting.
-If everything has been done properly, the game window should successfully toggle between fullscreen and windowed states.
+This time, the game window should successfully toggle between fullscreen and windowed states.

 Handling Sound Effects

 Components allow you to play a sound effect on specific events such as gaining focus or when they're interacted with.
 To assign audio files for these effects, open the singleton scene (ggs.tscn) and set the properties of the desired AudioStreamPlayer nodes.
-If no audio is assigned to a player, it will simply play no sound.
+If no audio is assigned to a player, it won't play any sound.

 Conclusion